 Joplin published several pieces of music in the popular genre of the day while on his travels including his first ragtime piece Original Rags in Kansas City.
 But it was his landmark Maple Leaf Rag published by music dealer John Stark in 1899 that jump started ragtime as popular music and made Scott Joplin the “King of Ragtime.”
 It was Classic Ragtime and and it made Sedalia a place where America’s music began.

 (America’s Ragtime Reunion)

-When community leaders came together 42 years ago to hold the first series of concerts, symposia, contests and an idyllic ragtime in Liberty Park afternoon we only dreamed of the legacy that would be that first event.
+When community leaders came together in 1974 to hold the first series of concerts, symposia, contests and an idyllic ragtime in Liberty Park afternoon we only dreamed of the legacy that would be that first event.
 So many of the second, third and even fourth generation performers gathered for that first “family reunion” here in Sedalia and all were thrilled that Eubie Blake, a first generation ragtime original, could still perform and entertain with the best of them.

 After two initial festivals, energy waned and finances failed, but the dream of an annual event was just too well established; so, all the accumulated ephemera and artifacts and all the documents of the festivals were gathered into an archive to keep the heritage alive.